From Traditional To Online Charity Auctions

 Ask everyone you know and approach any companies you think might wish to support you or use your auction as a promotion.

-As well as goods it is also possible to auction services and skills.
+As well as goods it is also possible to auction services, skills or experiences.

 In a traditional auction the price of the goods starts low and rises as rival bidders increase the amount they are willing to pay for something.
 Eventually a highest bid price is reached above which no-one is willing to pay more.
 The person who made the final highest bid now has to pay the sum that sum.